itz-aravind-kumar/StockLake/README.md

-# 📊 EquiLake – Stock Market Intelligence Data Lake
+# 📊 StockLake – Stock Market Intelligence Data Lake

-EquiLake is a modern data lake solution that combines real-time stock prices with AI-powered news sentiment analysis.
+StockLake is a modern data lake solution that combines real-time stock prices with AI-powered news sentiment analysis.
 Built with Python, AWS, NLP, and Streamlit — it empowers users with actionable market insights in a visual, interactive dashboard.

 ---